 The Hiran river is one of the best spots to observe Mugger Crocodiles in their natural habitat.
 A check dam close to the lodge provides a unique point of view to observe them hunting or just basking.
 When the river floods in monsoon, it's fascinating to catch a glimpse of how these comparatively larger crocodiles swim upstream, against the current to avoid getting washed away.
 This view is often accompanied by a view of Maldharis and their cattle having a gala time in slushes and teenagers from nearby villages swimming in the river.

-Monsoon this year in Gir has been extremely fulfilling.
+This year, Gir in monsoon has been extremely fulfilling.
 The plantations of native grass and trees we sowed in the lodge last season have adapted and blossomed more than any of us had expected.
 They have blended with the wildlife in a way that was not seen previously within the lodge.
 The more we see new wildlife starting to reside in these re-wilded habitats, the more our lodge begins to feel like an extension of the wild, which for us is the ultimate satisfaction.